zaiisao/Documentation/en/Audio Broadcast/inject_stream_apple.md

 ## Implementation

 Before proceeding, ensure that you implement a basic live broadcast in your project.
-See [Start a Live Broadcast](../../en/Audio%20Broadcast/start_live_ios.md) for details.
+See [Start Live Interactive Streaming](../../en/Audio%20Broadcast/start_live_ios.md) for details.

 > Ensure that you enable the RTMP Converter service before using this function.
 See [Prerequisites](../../en/Audio%20Broadcast/cdn_streaming_apple.md).